dhagandev/decoupled-api/README.md

 'show collections'
 'db.(db name).find({})'
 Check out the routes, models, and controller of this project to see how to format those things.
 Since this is an api we eventually will not have a view.

+Check out model for how to create a login through Google